The 14 Best Things To Do In Halifax

-But then, through the magic of Google Keywords (an SEO tool used by the likes of me), I discovered that 1000 people are searching for what exactly there is ‘to do in Halifax’ every single month which suggests that 1000 people are visiting, and need information about what to see, what to do and what to avoid.
+But then, through the magic of Google Keywords (an SEO tool used by the likes of me), I discovered that 1000 people are searching for what exactly there is ‘To Do in Halifax’ (or to be precise, ‘things to do in Halifax UK) every single month which suggests that 1000 people are visiting, and need information about what to see, what to do and what to avoid.

 And so, I guess that I had better set about answering that.